nishantguvvada/rust-book/README.md

 - Methods are similar to functions: declare them using `fn` keyword and a name.
 - Unlike functions, methods are defined in the context of a struct (or an enum or a trait object).
 - The first parameter of a method is always `self` which represents the instance of the struct.

+### Defining Methods

+- To define the function within the context of Rectangle, we start an impl (implementation) block for Rectangle.
+Everything within this impl block will be associated with the Rectangle type.
+- The &self is actually short for self: &Self.
+Within an impl block, the type Self is an alias for the type that the impl block is for.
+- If we wanted to change the instance that we’ve called the method on as part of what the method does, we’d use &mut self as the first parameter.
+- Often, but not always, when we give a method the same name as a field we want it to only return the value in the field and do nothing else.
+Methods like this are called getters, and Rust does not implement them automatically for struct fields as some other languages do.
+Getters are useful because you can make the field private but the method public, and thus enable read-only access to that field as part of the type’s public API.